 I know she has a message for me.
 We meet about a year ago and sometimes you just know, the energy is there and that intuition of mine is trying to say something.
 Time is flying by and there she is – back in my social media feed again.
 I say hello.
 She says she’s on her way to Bali.
 I say I’m leaving in two days for the very same island.
 And so it turns out she’ll be staying down the road from me for the week.
 Miss universe has spoken.

 A few weeks in Sweden is coming to an end, it’s been the warmest summer since forever, no one can remember last time it rained, back in May I heard someone say the other day.
 It’s been good but lot’s of sitting, eating and all of that.
 So before I head back to the village I’m making a stop in my fave yoga hipster town.
-I’m joining my raw vegan yoga holistic friends in Ubud next week.
-The only studio offering an unlimited pass for a week this time seems to be Radiantly Alive so that’s where I’ll be.
+I’m joining my raw vegan yoga holistic ecstatic dancing friends in Ubud next week.
+Exciting times. you just don’t know what you’ll leave with maybe some new crystals, chakras or just some parasites from the raw food 🙂

 Or Yogyakarta or perhaps Jogja, as the Swedish saying goes “loved child has many names”.
 She is also known as the cultural and creative center of Java.
 A University town with lots of funky street art and graffiti.
 What’s not to love?